-Photo provided by Karen Boone.
+Photo provided by Karen Boone and Boomer.

 Parrie Haynes Equestrian Center